Kronchinator/Law4U/README.md

 ---

 ## ⚠️ Disclaimer
-LegalCodebreaker is intended for **informational purposes only**.
+Law4U is intended for **informational purposes only**.
 The information provided does not constitute legal advice and should not be relied upon as such.
 For any legal matter, please consult a qualified lawyer licensed in Singapore.
 You may find one through the [Law Society of Singapore](https://www.lawsociety.org.sg).

 ---